Arivum Anbum

-The concept for Arivum Anbum was created and directed by Kamal Haasan and promoted by Think Music India.
-The song was recorded by the all artistes from the comforts of their homes and was later put together by Ghibran.
+The concept for "Arivum Anbum" was created and directed by Kamal Haasan and promoted by Think Music India.
+The song was recorded by the all artists from their homes and was later put together by Ghibran.

-The lyrics of the song talk about the need to use our heart and intelligence to battle the crisis.
-It also tells us that selfless love is the key to overcome any kind of obstacle that we face in life.
+The lyrics of this song talk about the need to use our heart and intelligence to battle the crisis.
+It also tells us that selfless love is the key to overcome any kind of obstacle that we face in our life.
 The video also features visuals of the mass exodus of migrant labourers from cities across the country.